Hold That Line

-Hold That Line is a 1952 comedy film starring the Bowery Boys.
+Hold That Line is a 1952 American comedy film directed by William Beaudine and starring the Bowery Boys, Veda Ann Borg and Gloria Winters.
 The film was released on March 23, 1952 by Monogram Pictures and is the 25th film in the series.

 Plot

 The members of the local university's trust make a wager that anyone can succeed in college if just given the chance.
 They enlist Slip Mahoney and his gang to prove the theory by attending the university.
 While the boys do not become academic scholars, Sach invents a "vitamin" drink that makes him invincible.
 They all join the football team and Sach becomes the star player, leading them to the big championship game.
 A local gambler, seeing an opportunity to make some money, kidnaps Sach to prevent him from playing.
 Slip and the rest of the gang rescue Sach and return him to the game.
 Sach is out of "vitamins," so Slip plans a ruse on the playing field that distracts the other team and allows him to score the winning touchdown.
 Afterward, Sach concocts a new formula that allows him to fly.